unoplatform/Uno.Themes/doc/lightweight-styling.md

 ![Material - Button lightweight styling](assets/material-lightweight-styling-anatomy.png)

 Lightweight Styling allows for fine-grained control over the look of your UI components across all visual states.
 All interactive controls have multiple states, such as **PointerOver** (mouse is hovered over), **Pressed** (control is pressed on), and **Disabled** (control is not interactable).
 These states are appended onto the endings of the resource keys: ButtonForeground*PointerOver*, ButtonForeground*Pressed*, and ButtonForeground*Disabled*.
-Combined with these, the CheckBox and RadioButton controls also have **Checked** and **Unchecked** states.
+Combined with these, the `CheckBox` and `RadioButton` controls also have **Checked** and **Unchecked** states.
 This means that it is possible to customize the appearance of your Uno Material-styled controls across any visual state without the need to redefine the style.
 As an example, the XAML below defines three Buttons, all using FilledButtonStyle from Uno Material:

 1. A Default Button with no changes
 2. A Button with several brush resources overridden for the **Normal** visual state
-3. A Button that overrides resources that are used with FilledButtonStyle’s **PointerOver** visual state
+3. A Button that overrides resources that are used with FilledButtonStyle's **PointerOver** visual state

 ```xml
 <!-- #1 -->